outdreamer/build-a-cure-1/README.md

 When a system is totally unknown, you should diversify across all interfaces at first - example of finding value in a set:

-	- analyze a set from:
+	- finding value in a set - analyze a set from:

 		- core interface: what core functions determine set generation/selection/aggregation/interaction/organization
 		- causal interface: what functions were used to generate the set